-- c.
-Floodplains (100 year (zones A or V), 500 year (zone B)): The Phase I ESA must include a FEMA Flood Insurance Rate Map (Firmette) with site boundaries clearly marked.
-For Housing Credit Only projects, no buildings (residential or any other use) on the site can be located within the 100 year floodplain.
-AHFA will allow an existing acquisition/rehabilitation rental property to be located in a floodplain as long as acceptable evidence of flood insurance is provided at time of application.
-For housing Credits combined with AHFA HOME funds, no portion of the site can be located within the 100 year flood plain. - 10.
-Aboveground Storage Tanks: All aboveground storage tanks (ASTs) containing 100 or more gallons of explosive or flammable liquid or gas within one mile of the project site must be included in the Phase I ESA Report database search.
-The Phase I ESA Report must describe the contents, size, and distance of each AST to project site.
-The EP must certify that the distance of ASTs to the project site has been field-verified.
-The Phase I ESA Report must also demonstrate that an acceptable separation distance ("ASD") will be met for people as well as buildings using the HUD-approved ASD calculations.4 - 11.
+- 1. Is the project site located within an RPZ/CZ or APZ? - 2.
+Is the site located within a flight path? - 3.
+What is name of and distance to the airport nearest to the project site? - 10.
+Aboveground Storage Tanks: All aboveground storage tanks (ASTs) containing 100 or more gallons of explosive or flammable liquid or gas within one mile of the project site must be identified in the Phase I ESA Report via database search AND field verification..
+The Phase I ESA Report must describe the contents, size, and distance of each AST to the perimeter of the project site.
+The EP must certify that the distance of ASTs to the perimeter of the project site has been field-verified.
+The Phase I ESA Report must also demonstrate that an acceptable separation distance ("ASD") between any ASTs and the perimeter of the project site will be met for people as well as buildings using the HUD-approved ASD calculations.
+If any ASTs are determined to be less than the HUD-approved ASD, the Phase I ESA must describe HUD-approved mitigation measures proposed to be installed and a cost estimate for any such measures.4 - 11.
 The Phase I ESA Report must include a completed AHFA Environmental Summary (Addendum B-4).
 Addendum B-4 must be completed and certified to as a part of the Phase I ESA and placed in Appendix K-1. - 12.
 The EP must obtain from the Applicant a completed X3 User Questionnaire to include with the Phase I ESA Report. - 13.
 The EP must complete Addendum B-5 (The Letter of Reliance) on the EP's letterhead and submit as Appendix H.